Captricity/java-captools/README.md

 ```
 JSONObject newBatch = capClient.createBatch("name of new batch", true, false);
 ```

 ### Summary of available methods

 ```
 public JSONArray showBatches() throws Exception {...}
 ```

-* Returns a JSONArray of Batches that exist in your account.
+* Returns a JSONArray of the Batches that exist in your account.
-* Parameters
+* Parameters:
   - *None*

 <br/>
 ```
 public JSONObject createBatch(String name, Boolean sorting_enabled, Boolean is_sorting_only) throws Exception {...}
 ```

+* Creates a Batch in accordance with the given name and properties.
 * Returns a JSONObject representing the Batch that was created by the method call.
-* Parameters
+* Parameters:
   - *String* name - Provide a name for the Batch you are creating
   - *Boolean* sorting\_enabled \- Set to true to enable sorting for this Batch
   - *Boolean* is\_sorting\_only \- Set to true if you only want to sort this Batch (as opposed to submit for data extraction)